isomerpages/nlb-biblioasia/_oct-to-dec-2013/Into the Melting Pot: Food As Culture.md

 <br><br>
 Like a layered Tang-dynasty poem where each noun is a palimpsest for something more pertinent, many Chinese dishes and their ingredients are specially selected for their ability to engender good fortune.
 Even the humble deep-fried bits, in the hue and shape of "golden pillows", belie a greater hope of 满地黄金 <i>man di huang jin</i>, that is, floors full of gold.
 Traditionally, the addition of each ingredient to <i>yu sheng</i> is accompanied by the recitation of a specific 成语 (<i>cheng yu</i>), a four-character idiom.
 	<br><br>
 <i>Yu sheng</i> is not for the shy and retiring.
 The partaking of the dish is as much about the ritual as the consumption.
-During the ensuing melee, diners might find themselves losing a chopstick, pelted in the eye by a peanut shrapnel, or worse, have their new clothes stained by plum sauce.
+During the ensuing melee, diners may find themselves losing a chopstick, pelted in the eye by a peanut shrapnel or, worse, have their new clothes stained by plum sauce.
 	<br><br>
-	<i>Yu sheng</i> has become a Lunar New Year staple and it has become so popular that restaurants in Singapore serve it throughout the 15-day Lunar New Year period - not just on the seventh day.
-In the spirit of gastronomic creativity (and conspicuous consumption), the traditional translucent slivers of <i>ikan parang</i> have been replaced with salmon, lobster and abalone.
+<i>Yu sheng</i> has become a Lunar New Year staple and so popular that restaurants in Singapore serve it throughout the 15-day Lunar New Year period, not just on the seventh day.
+In the spirit of gastronomic creativity (and conspicuous consumption), the traditional translucent slivers of <i>ikan parang</i> may also be replaced with salmon, lobster or abalone.
 </span>